Visualize

 • Lock make stitch plan insensitive to mouse interactions (makes it easier to work on the actual design while the stitch plan is active)

-• Overide last stitch plan if checked the new stitch plan will replace the previous one, uncheck if you wish to keep the previous stitch plan
+• Overide last stitch plan If checked the new stitch plan will replace the previous one, uncheck if you wish to keep the previous stitch plan

 Undo Stitch Plan